bronwencc/Module-3-Project/README.md

 ## Summary

-For the Flatiron Data Science course's Module 3 (formerly Module 2) Project, I analyzed a provided subset of the Northwind Database.
+For the Flatiron Data Science course's Module 3 (formerly Module 2) Project, I analyzed a provided subset of the Northwind Database stored in SQL tables.

 I was assigned one hypothesis to test, and created and tested three others for significance.
 The four hypotheses and their conclusions are as follows:
 1. If a product had a discount, it was ordered in a significantly larger quantity.
 The size of the discount did not significantly affect how much was ordered.